SOP-MINI/sop-site/content/sop2/lab/l3/index.en.md

 `shm_open` returns a descriptor, which behaves very similarly to a file descriptor.
 Initially the created memory is of size zero, so it is required to increase it with e.g. `ftruncate`.
 Then simply use the function `mmap`.

 When all processes are done using the shared memory it should be deleted using the `shm_unlink` function.
-It is also very simple function, so just check `man 3p shm_unlink`.
+It is also a very simple function, so just check `man 3p shm_unlink`.

 ### Sharing synchronisation objects and the robust mutex